Allen Investment Management LLC Sells 5,889 Shares of JD.com, Inc. (NASDAQ:JD)

-Allen Investment Management LLC trimmed its holdings in JD.com, Inc. (NASDAQ:JD – Get Rating) by 13.7% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 37,240 shares of the information services provider’s stock after selling 5,889 shares during the period.
-Allen Investment Management LLC’s holdings in JD.com were worth $2,609,000 as of its most recent filing with the Securities and Exchange Commission.
+Allen Investment Management LLC lessened its stake in JD.com, Inc. (NASDAQ:JD – Get Rating) by 13.7% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 37,240 shares of the information services provider’s stock after selling 5,889 shares during the quarter.
+Allen Investment Management LLC’s holdings in JD.com were worth $2,609,000 at the end of the most recent quarter.

-Several other institutional investors have also added to or reduced their stakes in the business.
-OLD Mission Capital LLC bought a new position in shares of JD.com during the third quarter valued at about $8,565,000.
-Advisor Group Holdings Inc. lifted its position in shares of JD.com by 0.9% during the third quarter.
-Advisor Group Holdings Inc. now owns 49,013 shares of the information services provider’s stock valued at $3,539,000 after purchasing an additional 415 shares in the last quarter.
-Truist Financial Corp lifted its position in shares of JD.com by 13.5% during the third quarter.
-Truist Financial Corp now owns 60,803 shares of the information services provider’s stock valued at $4,393,000 after purchasing an additional 7,211 shares in the last quarter.
-Moors & Cabot Inc. bought a new stake in JD.com in the third quarter worth about $232,000.
-Finally, Advisory Services Network LLC raised its position in JD.com by 13.2% in the third quarter.
-Advisory Services Network LLC now owns 5,571 shares of the information services provider’s stock worth $402,000 after acquiring an additional 649 shares during the period.
-31.57% of the stock is currently owned by hedge funds and other institutional investors.
+Other large investors also recently bought and sold shares of the company.
+Saban Cheryl bought a new stake in shares of JD.com in the 3rd quarter worth approximately $29,000.
+Future Financial Wealth Managment LLC bought a new stake in JD.com during the 4th quarter valued at $34,000.
+Ahrens Investment Partners LLC bought a new stake in JD.com during the 4th quarter valued at $41,000.
+First Command Financial Services Inc. bought a new stake in JD.com during the 4th quarter valued at $46,000.
+Finally, Gradient Investments LLC raised its holdings in JD.com by 25.0% during the 4th quarter.
+Gradient Investments LLC now owns 750 shares of the information services provider’s stock valued at $53,000 after acquiring an additional 150 shares during the period.
+31.57% of the stock is currently owned by institutional investors.

-A number of equities research analysts recently commented on JD shares.
-HSBC lowered their price target on shares of JD.com from $100.00 to $91.00 and set a “buy” rating on the stock in a report on Friday, March 11th.
-Barclays lowered their price target on shares of JD.com from $103.00 to $99.00 and set an “overweight” rating on the stock in a report on Friday, March 11th.
-Zacks Investment Research cut shares of JD.com from a “strong-buy” rating to a “strong sell” rating in a report on Thursday, January 20th.
-Stifel Nicolaus lowered their price target on shares of JD.com from $110.00 to $95.00 in a report on Wednesday, January 26th.
-Finally, Morgan Stanley lowered their price target on shares of JD.com from $98.00 to $85.00 and set an “overweight” rating on the stock in a report on Monday, March 7th.
-Three investment analysts have rated the stock with a sell rating, three have issued a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of $95.87.
+A number of equities research analysts have issued reports on the stock.
+TheStreet cut shares of JD.com from a “b-” rating to a “c” rating in a report on Monday, March 14th.
+JPMorgan Chase & Co. cut shares of JD.com from an “overweight” rating to an “underweight” rating in a report on Monday, March 14th.
+Barclays decreased their price target on shares of JD.com from $103.00 to $99.00 and set an “overweight” rating on the stock in a report on Friday, March 11th.
+Mizuho decreased their price target on shares of JD.com from $100.00 to $90.00 in a report on Monday, May 2nd.
+Finally, Stifel Nicolaus decreased their price target on shares of JD.com from $110.00 to $95.00 in a report on Wednesday, January 26th.
+Three analysts have rated the stock with a sell rating, three have assigned a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, JD.com presently has a consensus rating of “Buy” and a consensus price target of $95.87.

 JD.com (NASDAQ:JD – Get Rating) last posted its earnings results on Thursday, March 10th.
 The information services provider reported $0.09 earnings per share for the quarter, missing analysts’ consensus estimates of $0.10 by ($0.01).
 The firm had revenue of $275.91 billion for the quarter, compared to analysts’ expectations of $273.82 billion.
 JD.com had a positive return on equity of 3.92% and a negative net margin of 0.39%.
 The business’s revenue for the quarter was up 23.0% on a year-over-year basis.
 During the same quarter in the prior year, the company posted $0.09 earnings per share.
 As a group, analysts expect that JD.com, Inc. will post 1.24 earnings per share for the current fiscal year.